SpikeAlerts/SpikeAlerts_0/README.md

 When all alerts end for a user, an end of spike alert message is sent to the subscriber, detailing the length and severity of the event, and a unique reporting option through REDCap.
 Sensor information is also archived for future reference (this does not include the user's location/phone number).

-## Functionality

-Users who want to receive spike alerts can fill out our survey and have their phone number and location of interest stored in a secure [REDCap](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5764586/) database hosted by the University of Minnesota.
-It’s likely most users will enter their home, although schools, work, a favorite park, or any other location would make sense.
-If anyone wants multiple locations, please fill out the survey twice.

-The program queries the PurpleAir API and searches for spikes above a threshold ([35 micrograms/meter^3](https://www.epa.gov/pm-pollution/national-ambient-air-quality-standards-naaqs-pm) is the current EPA Standard).
-The value is a variable that can easily be changed/adjusted.
-When the system detects a spike, it sends a text to all subscribers within a certain distance of the monitor if they don't already have an active alert.
-The text links to the sensor on the PurpleAir Webmap.

-When all alerts end for a user, an end of spike alert message is sent to the subscriber, detailing the length and severity of the event, and a unique reporting option through REDCap.
-This information is also archived for future reference.

 ## Installation Instructions

  For development or personal use